moritzhoeppner/gcm-vs-ctr/README.md

 This repository contains a little web tool that encrypts data with AES-GCM and decrypts the ciphertext with AES-CTR, both via the browser crypto API.
 This is not intended for any practical use.
 I created it to better understand the relationship between GCM and CTR.

 The tool is deployed to GitHub pages.
 You can access it here: https://moritzhoeppner.github.io/gcm-vs-ctr/

+If you don't understand how this works, check out [this little blog post](https://dev.to/moritzhoeppner/how-to-decrypt-broken-gcm-ciphertext-58a1), which describes the idea.